 Generating incorrect solutions is a relatively unexplored area but has many potential applications.
-Incorrect code solutions can be used to create debugging exercises, which are known to be beneficial for learning [50].
+Incorrect code solutions can be used to create debugging exercises, which are known to be beneficial for learning [54].
 Additionally, they can help in generating synthetic datasets of student submissions, which include a mixture of correct and incorrect code.
-This is particularly valuable given the scarcity of openly shared programming education datasets, which are often constrained by strict privacy regulations and the challenges of de-identifying and anonymizing data [15, 28].
+This is particularly valuable given the scarcity of openly shared programming education datasets, which are often constrained by strict privacy regulations and the challenges of de-identifying and anonymizing data [16, 30].
 Leveraging LLMs to create synthetic data can overcome these barriers, providing a new avenue for developing and validating educational tools and techniques without compromising student privacy.

 Building on the extensive body of literature that has established LLMs' capability to generate correct solutions, in this work we explore the possibility of using these models to generate incorrect code submissions for introductory programming problems.
 We investigate various prompting strategies to determine which approaches produce submissions that most closely resemble real student data.
+In our prior work, we established that LLMs can generate buggy solutions that follow bug distributions reported in literature [37].
+However, this prior work did not utilize real student data, relying only on the frequency of specific bugs in the generated code and not comparing the synthetic data to real student data.

+In this follow-up work, we compare the LLM-generated synthetic data to real student data.
 Our evaluation focuses on the distribution of test case failures as a measure of similarity between synthetic and real data.
 This study encompasses two programming languages, C and Dart, and includes data from institutions across different countries.
 The primary research question guiding this study is: